ubiquity/ubiquibot/README.md

 ## Update an Existing Github App (bot)

-After you hit http://localhost:3000 you have the option to edit an existing app (if you think you have already registered a bot and when to reuse that same app)
+**After you hit http://localhost:3000 you have the option to edit an existing app (if you think you have already registered a bot and when to reuse that same app)**
 ![existing](https://github.com/ubiquity/ubiquibot/assets/41552663/f696f3c1-1941-4bf4-b7a8-95d88f63e030)

-on your Github settings hit to:
+**on your Github settings hit to:**

 ![repoaccess](https://github.com/ubiquity/ubiquibot/assets/41552663/bb389559-aaec-4bec-8ac0-97cefea63b16)

-Then at the same time hit to "APP SETTINGS"
+**hen at the same time hit to "APP SETTINGS"**

-Update the WebHook URL by the one auto-provided by the bot's installation page (this is a must) and edit the webhook secret that you'll use at .env
+**Update the WebHook URL by the one auto-provided by the bot's installation page (this is a must) and edit the webhook secret that you'll use at .env**

 ![secret](https://github.com/ubiquity/ubiquibot/assets/41552663/41e9d872-f628-491e-8156-31bec8870ae7)

-Update APP_ID at .env accordingly
+**Update APP_ID at .env accordingly**

 ![ubiqui](https://github.com/ubiquity/ubiquibot/assets/41552663/a760b497-84f2-4574-aa49-757be3dc3e71)

-In the same page it is super important that you re-generated and save a private key that you'll be using at .env you open the file and paste it
+**In the same page it is super important that you re-generated and save a private key that you'll be using at .env you open the file and paste it**

 ![logo](https://github.com/ubiquity/ubiquibot/assets/41552663/716639d4-4646-4f14-bc3f-a39cfaf0fada)